Fast derivatives of likelihood functionals for ODE based models using adjoint-state method: Introduction

 Another contribution is a highly efficient implementation of the results and its benchmarking with respect to finite differences and sensitivity equation approach.

 To our best knowledge, we do not know about similar results in the literature.

 Last but not least, this interdisciplinary paper aims to popularize this quite underused but potentially very useful method in the statistical community and help those working with ODE based models to compute the corresponding ODE-model sensitivities more efficiently.
-Recently, with boom in general availability and dimensionality of data, ODE models with a high number of parameters are being employed.
+Recently, with the boom in general availability and dimensionality of data, ODE models with a high number of parameters are being employed.
 The evaluation of gradients becomes very costly and consequently various derivative-free methods have become more popular, see for example \cite{Delyon1999}.

-The application of the ASM makes derivative-based algorithms again competitive.
+One of the domains, where the results presented on the next pages could be particularly appreciated is Systems biology.
+We refer the interested reader to \cite{Raue2013}, where the quantitative dynamical modeling is assessed from a rather broad perspective.
+Notably relevant is a conclusion of the paper that multi-start deterministic parameter optimization using the sensitivity equations (see Section \ref{sec:modelsensitivity} here) for the calculation of derivatives significantly outperforms all other tested algorithms, including a number of stochastic optimization variants which do not make use of derivative information.

+As we will show, for certain set-ups, the ASM significantly outperforms the sensitivity equation method for the computation of likelihood derivatives with respect to the parameters of the underlying ODE-model.
 The gradient can be computed with a cost (measured by model evaluations) that is essentially independent of the number of the parameters.
 The Hessian can be computed as well, with essentially linear cost in the number of the parameters instead of the quadratic one.
+Consequently, the use of ASM makes derivative-based (optimization) algorithms for certain setups even more competitive then presented in \cite{Raue2013}.

-The paper is divided as follows.
-In Section 2 we analyze the sensitivity of initial value problem \refe{eq:ivp} with respect to its parameter vector $\pars.$ In Section 3, we present in detail the here mentioned approach to combine discrete data with continuous model.
-Then in Section 4 we obtain the ASM for computing of the gradient and Hessian of \refe{eq:generallikelihood} with respect to $\pars.$ In Section 5 its implementation is discussed and in Section 6 its efficiency is tested on a number of examples.
+The paper is structured as follows.
+In Section 2, we analyze the sensitivity of initial value problems \refe{eq:ivp} with respect to its parameter vector $\pars.$ In Section 3, we present in detail the approach to combine discrete data with a continuous model.
+Then in Section 4, we obtain the ASM for computing of the gradient and Hessian of \refe{eq:generallikelihood} with respect to $\pars.$ Finally, the implementation is discussed in Section 5 and its efficiency is tested on a number of examples in Section 6.